googlefonts/colr-gradients-spec/colr-gradients-spec.md

 Each separate visual element requires a leaf node, but leaf nodes can be re-used (see 5.7.11.1.7).
 Also, each separate visual element requires a fork in the graph, and a separate root-to-leaf path, but not all paths necessarily result in a distinct visual element.
-The number of distinct root-to-leaf paths will be greater than or equal to the number of layers.
+For example, a gradient mask effect can be created by filling a glyph with a gradient that has gradation of alpha values only, and then using that as the source of a PaintComposite using the *source in* compositing mode.
+In that case, the leaf has a visual affect but does not result in a distinct visual element.
+Thus, the generalization that can be made regarding the relationship between the number of layers and the nature of the graph is that the number of distinct root-to-leaf paths will be greater than or equal to the number of layers.

 There is one constraint imposed on the complexity of the graph: the graph shall be acyclic—without cycles.
 That is, a paint table shall not have any child or